 A few weeks back, I attended a SalesForce seminar in the local Cleveland area.
 I have been familiarizing myself with SalesForce for about a year now.
 Still, attending the conference was very enlightening.
 As with everything in life, I discovered that the more I learned about SalesForce, the more I learned how much I didn’t know.
 In this particular instance, it also brought up memories of Tom Peters’ book, Re-Imagine.

-SalesForce is Restructuring the Sales Workforce
+SalesForce brings Digital Automation to the Sales Workforce

 Well, I think two camps will emerge.
 One camp will look upon this as an opportunity to achieve something new.
-They’ll see this as a chance to contact additional people and establish stronger relationships.
+They’ll see this as a chance to contact additional prospects and establish stronger relationships.
 They’ll also be able to work on developing additional skills and bring more value to their relationships.

 The other camp will see this as a loss.
 They will look upon this development as an effort by the company to replace them with a machine.